PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 fd-usage
 ^^^^^^^^
 Number of currently used file descriptors.
-This metric is available on Linux only.
+Currently, this metric is available on Linux and OpenBSD only.

 ignored-packets
 ^^^^^^^^^^^^^^^